Ankithasrao/Terraform_wc/README.md

 5. Use aws configure to configure the access keys  [ aws configure command ]
 6. Create a S3 bucket and add the name in config.tf
 7. Define variables.tf and config.tf files.
+8. Create a S3 bucket and add the name in config.tf file in code
-8. Create Key pair ->    ssh-keygen -f oregon-region-key-pair
+9. Create Key pair ->    ssh-keygen -f oregon-region-key-pair
-9. Run - terraform init
+10. Run - terraform init
-10. terraform plan -out "file.plan"
+11. terraform plan -out "file.plan"
-11. terraform apply
+12. terraform apply
-12. terraform destroy
+13. terraform destroy
-13. Define other necessary files.
+14. Define other necessary files.